maelys-mcardle/adventure/documentation/3_storyconfig.md

 **entity**: The root entity.
 Entities are hiearchial in Adventure, containing more entities.
 This would be the path for the entity at the top of the hiearchy.

+These fields are optional, but without the `entity` field, the story won't be playable.

 ## More on the "entity" field

 The `entity` field in the `story.yml` file must specify the path of an entity.